 Cal Grants are awarded by the California Student Aid Commission (CSAC).
-The FAFSA/CADAA and the GPA must be submitted by March 2nd to meet the Cal Grant deadline.
-If students miss the March 2nd application deadline and plan on attending a California Community College, there is a second deadline of September 2.
+Both the FAFSA/CADAA and the GPA must be submitted by March 2nd to meet the Cal Grant deadline.
+If students miss that deadline, and plan on attending a California Community College, there is an alternate deadline of September 2; however, the number of awards available for this program is very limited.